phjethva/MySQL-DB-CRUD/README.md

       **"db.delete(TABLE_NAME, null, null)"**
   It will delete all entries available in that table in to database.

-Read more about MYSQL database operations in Android here: [SQLiteOpenHelper](https://developer.android.com/reference/android/database/sqlite/SQLiteOpenHelper)
+Read more about MySQL database operations in Android here: [SQLiteOpenHelper](https://developer.android.com/reference/android/database/sqlite/SQLiteOpenHelper)

 # Thanks for you Time & Consideration.
 If you feel that this tutorial really helps you than give me a like by clicking above 🟊 STAR button.